Rector - The Rev. Canon Lawrence D. Bausch

 Assistant Rector - The Rev. Caleb R. Hummel

 Fr.
 Caleb was born in Iowa and lived there until moving to San Diego in 1997.
 He is a graduate of Liberty University and Bethel Seminary.
-Prior to coming to Holy Trinity he served as an intern and deacon with Holy Spirit Anglican Church in San Diego and as an admissions recruiter at Bethel Seminary.
-He has also served at various other churches as a children's and youth pastor before ordination in the Anglican Church.
+Prior to coming to Holy Trinity he served as an intern and deacon with Holy Spirit Anglican Church in San Diego and as an admissions counselor at Bethel Seminary.
+He has also served in other denominations as both a children's and a youth pastor before ordination in the Anglican Church.
 Fr.
-Caleb serves the Diocese of Western Anglicans as a member of the Executive Committee, chair of the Parish Health Committee, and also serves as the chaplain to San Diego Anglicans and secretary to the ACNA Liturgy and Common Worship Task Force.
-Beginning in the Spring of 2014 Fr.
-Caleb will also serve as an Adjunct Instructor in Anglican Studies at Bethel Seminary.
-He is engaged to Shaza and the two look forward to marrying in the summer.
+Caleb has also served the Diocese of Western Anglicans as a member of the Executive Committee (2011-2015), chair of the Congregational Development Committee, and also served as the chaplain to San Diego Anglicans (2011-2015) and secretary to the ACNA Liturgy and Common Worship Task Force (2012-2014).
+He has also team teaches a course in Anglican Spirituality at Bethel Seminary as part of their Anglican Studies track.
+Fr.
+Caleb is married to Shaza and the two of them have one son, Leo, and an energetic golden retriever.